 How to encourage healthy Preschooler eating habits

-- Be encouraging during mealtime with your Preschooler: Keep it fun and pleasant for all.
+Be encouraging during mealtime with your Preschooler.
 Talk about who’s at the table, not who’s eating how much of what.
-Encourage your Preschooler to try something new on her plate because it’s fun, not because it’s what you want.
+Encourage your Preschooler to try something new on their plate because it’s fun, not because it’s what you want.

-- Avoid using food as a reward.
+Avoid using food as a reward.
 Use kind words, hugs, and high-fives, not favorite foods, to celebrate good eating behavior.
 Stickers have been shown to be a winning non-food reward for little ones.
-Rewarding eating behaviors, or other behaviors, with tasty food (or punishing by taking favorite foods away) may make your child want more sweets and teach her to ignore internal hunger and fullness cues.
-Another tip—praise your child for tasting a new food, not finishing her serving.
+Rewarding eating behaviors, or other behaviors, with tasty food (or punishing by taking favorite foods away) may make them want more and teach them to ignore internal hunger and fullness cues.
+Another tip—praise your child for tasting a new food, not finishing their serving.

-- Be a healthy eating role model.
-It’s a lot easier for your Preschooler to try new foods and like them when she sees her loved ones doing the same—eating with enjoyment.
+Be a healthy eating role model.
+It’s a lot easier for your Preschooler to try new foods and like them when they see their loved ones doing the same—eating with enjoyment.
 Make sure you smile and talk about how good the food tastes when you eat.
 You can help your child be more open and curious about foods by showing excitement for new tastes and variety.
-Also, plan regular meals so your child can eat with the rest of the family.
+Also, plan consistent, family meals around the same time every day so your child can eat with the rest of the family.

 Don't forget the fats.
 Fats are needed for growth and brain development, they can also provide much-needed Vitamin E. Include healthy fats by offering nut butters, avocados, olive oils and a variety of low-mercury seafood to make sure your child is getting the nutrients they need.